Nash Equilibrium

-Nash Equilibrium, named after mathematician John Forbes Nash Jr., is a pivotal concept in Game Theory that identifies a stable state in a strategic interaction.
-In this state, no player can improve their payoff by unilaterally altering their strategy, given that all other players’ strategies remain fixed.
-Introduced in Nash’s 1950 dissertation, it revolutionized the understanding of competitive and cooperative behavior.
+Nash Equilibrium, named after John Forbes Nash Jr., is a cornerstone of Game Theory, defining a state where no player can improve their payoff by unilaterally changing their strategy, assuming others' strategies remain fixed.
+Introduced in Nash’s 1950 dissertation, this concept revolutionized the analysis of strategic interactions, providing a framework for predicting stable outcomes.

 Basic Definition